 When we view the 1904~05 Japanese Naval archives regarding Japanese and Korean coastal areas, a definite pattern emerges.
 The battle cruisers of the Japanese Navy were sent to all islands of strategic military importance.

 On these islands and coastal areas topographical surveys were undertaken to establish to best locations for watchtowers, telegraph stations and for wireless systems.

-These were not civilian surveys or facilties and the warships that conducted these affairs were the same ships that massacred the Russian Pacific and Baltic Fleets.
-The maps to follow will go into detail of the minor islands Japan occupied for miltary reasons.
+These were not civilian surveys or facilities and the warships that conducted these affairs were the same ships that massacred the Russian Pacific and Baltic Fleets.
+The maps to follow will go into detail of the minor islands Japan occupied for military reasons.
 All of the maps on this page are clickable for a larger image.

 Japanese Military Maps of Korea’s Ulleungdo Island